 Do adults need a sensory diet?
 Yes!
 A Sensory Diet for Adults is just as beneficial as it is for children.
 Exactly what is a sensory diet?
 A sensory diet supports the sensory needs of any individual, providing them with a set of sensory strategies used to assist with the regulation of activity levels, attention, and adaptive responses.
+We ALL have our levels of comfort when it comes to personal bubbles!
 Looking at this list, adults definitely NEED the ability to self-regulate, organize their sensory systems, and support their sensory and emotional needs.
 So how can we go about this in the midst of work, parenting, and everything the day brings?

 How do you create a sensory diet for adults?

 The overall goals of a sensory diet are to meet the sensory needs of an individual by preventing sensory overload, supporting self-regulation, and helping to have an organized response to sensory stimuli.
 Sensory diets can also help an individual recover from sensory overload, if the preventive threshold has been crossed.